niklas-heer/nheer.io/content/books/2020/2020-01-09_radical-candor.md

 ## Quotes

+{{< quote "Make sure that you are seeing each person on your team with fresh eyes every day.
+People evolve, and so your relationships must evolve with them.
+Care personally; don’t put people in boxes and leave them there." >}}

+{{< quote "The essence of leadership is not getting overwhelmed by circumstances." >}}

+{{< quote "When bosses are too invested in everyone getting along they also fail to encourage the people on their team to criticize one another other for fear of sowing discord.
+They create the kind of work environment where being \"nice\" is prioritized at the expense of critiquing and therefore improving actual performance." >}}

+{{< quote "A good rule of thumb for any relationship is to leave three unimportant things unsaid each day." >}}

 ## Conclusion

 I needed quite some time to read that book, because it is so densely covert with useful information, tools, techniques or interesting ideas.
 I cannot recommend this book enough.
 Especially for leaders.
-Giving growth oriented candid feedback to the people in your team is one of the essential posts of being a leader.
-But also the meeting and the whole mindest of the author was very helpful for my own understanding of leadership.
+Giving growth oriented candid feedback to the people in your team is one of the essential parts of being a leader.
+But also the meetings described in the book and the whole mindset of the author was very helpful for my own understanding of leadership.

 ## Further reading